-- At least one proof of California residence must be a primary document (see below). - Proofs must be dated at least one year and one day before the start of the term for which the student is seeking resident status.
-However, proofs should be recent enough to show that the student has been in California continuously.
+- At least one proof of California residence must be a primary document (see below). - Proof must be dated at least one year and one day before the start of the term for which the student is seeking resident status.
+However, proof should be recent enough to show that the student has been in California continuously.

-BCC's Admissions and Records Office reserves the right to request additional proofs in instances when those presented do not sufficiently demonstrate legal status, physical presence, intent, financial independence (as relevant), and the "one year plus one day" requirement.
+Admissions and Records reserves the right to request additional proofs in instances when those presented do not sufficiently demonstrate legal status, physical presence, intent, financial independence (as relevant), and the "one year plus one day" requirement.